graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 - Gradle Project
 - Spring Boot 3
-- Java 17 or higher (Java 17 is the baseline version for Spring Boot 3)
+- Java 17 or higher

 For the project metadata, use:

-- Group: `com.graphql-java.tutorial`
+- Group: `com.graphqljava.tutorial`
 - Artifact: `bookDetails`

 For dependencies, select: